nus-cs2103-AY2223S1/ip/docs/README.md

 | 2.
 Deadline | &#10003;         | &#10003;    | &#10003; |     &#10007;      |    &#10003;   |
 |  3.
 Event   | &#10003;         | &#10003;    | &#10003; |     &#10003;      |    &#10003;   |

-The attributes of a task includes:
+The attributes of a task include:
 - __Task description__: a simple one-line description of the task.
 - __Task status__: done or undone.
 - __Tags__: a list of tags attached to the task.
 A tag is a single word that only contains alphabets,